Shanghai hit by COVID protests as anger spreads across China | Health

 - China

-Protests against China's heavy COVID-19 curbs spread to more cities, including in the financial hub Shanghai early on Sunday, nearly three years into the pandemic, with a fresh wave of anger sparked by a deadly fire in the country's far west.
-The fire on Thursday that killed 10 people in a high-rise building in Urumqi, capital of the Xinjiang region, has sparked widespread public anger as many internet users surmised that residents could not escape in time because the building was partially locked down, which city officials denied.
+Protests against China's heavy COVID-19 curbs spread to more cities, including the financial hub Shanghai on Sunday, nearly three years into the pandemic, with a fresh wave of anger sparked by a deadly fire in the country's far west.
+The fire on Thursday that killed 10 people in a high-rise building in Urumqi, capital of the Xinjiang region, has sparked widespread public anger.
+Many internet users surmised that residents could not escape in time because the building was partially locked down, which city officials denied.

-The fire, and a denial by authorities that COVID measures had hampered escape and rescue, has fuelled a wave of civil disobedience unprecedented in mainland China since Xi Jinping assumed power a decade ago.
-In Shanghai, China's most populous city, residents gathered on Saturday night at the city's Wulumuqi Road - which is named after Urumqi - for a candlelight vigil that turned into a protest in the early hours of Sunday.
+The fire has fuelled a wave of civil disobedience unprecedented in mainland China since Xi Jinping assumed power a decade ago.
+In Shanghai, China's most populous city, residents gathered on Saturday night at Wulumuqi Road - which is named after Urumqi - for a candlelight vigil that turned into a protest in the early hours of Sunday.

-In the northwestern city of Lanzhou, residents on Saturday night upturned temporary COVID staff tents, smashed COVID testing booths and took to the streets in protest, posts widely shared on China's WeChat, Kuaishou and Weibo social media platform showed.
-Protesters said they were put under lockdown even though no one had tested positive.

-Candlelight vigils for the Urumqi victims took place in universities in cities such as Nanjing and Beijing, with students staging silent protests by holding up blank sheets of paper.
+Candlelight vigils for the Urumqi victims took place in universities in cities including Nanjing and Beijing.
 Internet users showed solidarity by posting blank white squares on their WeChat timelines or on Weibo.
-By Sunday morning, the hashtag "white paper exercise" had been blocked on Weibo.
+By Sunday morning, the hashtag "white paper exercise" was blocked on Weibo.

-Videos from Shanghai showed crowds facing dozens of police and calling out chants including: "Serve the people", "We don't want health codes" and "We want freedom".
-Some posted screenshots of street signs for Wulumuqi Road, both to evade censors and show support for protesters in Shanghai.
-Others shared comments or posts calling for all of "you brave young people" to be careful.
-Many included advice on what to do if police came or started arresting people during a protest or vigil.
+'WE DON'T WANT HEALTH CODES' Videos from Shanghai showed crowds facing police and chanting "Serve the people", "We want freedom", and "We don't want health codes", a reference to the mobile phone apps that must be scanned for entry into public places across China.

 The Shanghai government did not immediately respond to a request for comment on Sunday.
-Shanghai's 25 million people were put under lockdown for two months earlier this year, an ordeal that provoked anger and protest.
+The city's 25 million people were put under lockdown for two months earlier this year, an ordeal that provoked anger and protests.

-Chinese authorities have since then sought to be more targeted in their COVID curbs, but that effort has been challenged by a surge in infections as China faces its first winter with the highly transmissible Omicron variant.
-On Friday night, crowds took to the streets of Urumqi, chanting "End the lockdown!" and pumping their fists in the air after the deadly fire, according to videos circulated on Chinese social media.
+Chinese authorities have since then sought to be more targeted in their COVID curbs, an effort that has been challenged by the surge in infections as the country faces its first winter with the highly transmissible Omicron variant.
+On Friday night, crowds took to the streets of Urumqi, chanting "End the lockdown!" and pumping their fists in the air after the fire, according to videos on social media.

 Many of Urumqi's 4 million residents have been under some of the country's longest lockdowns, barred from leaving their homes for as long as 100 days.
 In Beijing, 2,700 km (1,700 miles) away, some residents under lockdown staged small protests or confronted local officials on Saturday over movement restrictions, with some successfully pressuring them into lifting the curbs ahead of a schedule.

-A video shared with Reuters showed Beijing residents in an unidentifiable part of the capital marching around an open-air carpark on Saturday, shouting "End the lockdown!"
-The Beijing government did not immediately respond to a request for comment on Saturday.
+A video shared with Reuters showed Beijing residents marching in an unidentifiable part of the capital on Saturday, shouting "End the lockdown!"
+The Beijing government did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)